memopussle/memopussle/README.md

 Hi, I'm Thu Giang - an enthusiast developer and learner.
 I love to learn new things in my free time :)

-- 🌱 I'm currently studying AWS and TypeScript
+- 🌱 I'm currently studying AWS CDK and TypeScript
 - 💼 I'm open for collaboration.
 Send me an [email](mailto:xanhtham.cuc@gmail.com) :)
 - 💬 Ask me about anything, I am happy to help!